 These criteria are on our website, along with links to good resources for business borrowers.
 We also have cash-flow worksheets available on our website to help business owners make these calculations.
 (To access these click the Apply Now button on the business loan page above.)

-CBR: What are the most common reasons or challenges bring small business owners to Self Help?
+CBR: What are the most common reasons or challenges that bring small business owners to Self Help?